-The Museum's main collection consists of natural history specimens and cultural objects that reflect past and contemporary life and culture in Swift Current and southwest Saskatchewan.
-Natural history specimens include mounted animals, plants, fossils and rocks.
-Cultural materials include those of aboriginal origin, household objects from the early to mid 1900s, photographs, newspapers and other paper-based materials, and items pertaining to businesses, schools, the military, sports groups, fraternal organizations, and other sectors of urban and rural community life.
+The Museum's permanent collection consists of natural history specimens and cultural objects that reflect past and contemporary life and culture in the Swift Current area.
+Natural history specimens include mounted animals, plants, fossils, and minerals.
+Cultural materials include those of First Nation origin, household objects from the early to mid-20th century, photographs, documents, and items pertaining to businesses, schools, military, sports groups, fraternal organizations, and other sectors of urban and rural community life.

-In addition to the regular Museum collection, a separate archives collects documents pertaining to individuals, institutions, businesses, and community organizations in the city and region.
+In addition to the permanent Museum collection, an archival collection documents the history pertaining to individuals, institutions, businesses, and community organizations in the City and region.
 These are used for research purposes by staff and patrons, as well as for display.
 Holdings can be viewed on our SAIN/AtoM database.

 The research collection contains a variety of books and newspapers for researching local and regional history.
 Publications such as Folklore, Facade, and Saskatchewan History can also be accessed.
 Holdings can be viewed on our LibraryThing database.